Drug discovery, development, and delivery encompass the process of bringing new medications

 patients.
 Drug delivery systems can include oral tablets, injectables, transdermal

-patches, inhalers or other specialized devices.
+patches, inhalers and other specialized devices.